zhanzhenzhen/fus-ext/README.md

 compose
 =======

-Syntax: `compose(function1, [function2, ...])`
+Syntax 1: `compose(function1, [function2, ...])`

+Syntax 2: `compose(functionArray)`

 Returns the math composition of functions.
+Functions can be passed as multiple arguments, or a single array argument.
 For example:

 ```fus
 a: compose(Math.min, Math.abs)